MMRec: Simplifying Multimodal Recommendation: Comparison to Related Works

 \section{Comparison to Related Works}

 As far as we know, Cornac~\cite{salah2020cornac} is the only open-source library that supports multimodal information in recommendation.
-Although we observe 40+ algorithms are implemented in Cornac repository~\footnote{https://github.com/PreferredAI/cornac}, most of them are general recommenders systems that do not utilize multimodal information.
+Although we observe 40+ algorithms are implemented in Cornac, most of them are general recommenders systems that do not utilize multimodal information.
 Furthermore, Cornac is limited by the fusion of modalities in its current stage.
 Specifically, Cornac cannot integrate multimodal information (\ie text, image, audio, video) from more than one modality.
 Current version of \tool supports 10+ multimodal recommendation models and a board range of general collaborative filtering models.
 The detailed comparisons between Cornac and \tool are presented in Table~\ref{tab:comp}.